FreeBSD on the Lenovo Thinkpad X201

 chmod +s /sbin/sysctl

 What this does is tell the OS that any user that calls that binary will have the binary run as the executable owner (in this case root).
 This allows me to issue sysctl commands as a non-root user, without resorting to things like "sudo" or similar.
-On a shared machine giving all normal users the ability to alter sysctl would be a security risk, however I am the only user of this machine.
+On a shared machine giving all normal users the ability to alter sysctl could be a security risk, however I am the only user of this machine.
 If any nefarious intruder got as far as accessing my encrypted volume and logging into FreeBSD, then the machine is most likely physically compromised already, so the setuid bit will be of little concern.

 The advantage for setting it setuid is that I can run sysctl from my non-root user account, including in scripts, without dealing with privilege escalation.